 6. Recharge Your Batteries

-Rechargeable batteries have long been a favorite of eco enthusiasts; however, newer pre-charged and ultra-low self-charge batteries are even more efficient and cost effective than their predecessors.
+Rechargeable batteries have long been a favorite of eco enthusiasts; however, newer pre-charged and ultra-low self-charge batteries are even more efficient and cost-effective than their predecessors.
 The sleek eneloop batteries by Panasonic, for example, can be used right out of the package and recharged up to 2,100 times.
-At around $18 for a four pack of AA batteries (including the charger), you’re looking at roughly a quarter a cent per battery use, compared to around $.75 to $1 for a brand-name AA alkaline battery.
+At around $18 for a four-pack of AA batteries (including the charger), you’re looking at roughly a quarter a cent per battery use, compared to around $.75 to $1 for a brand-name AA alkaline battery.

-7. Kick the Bottle Habit
+7. Kick the Bottled Water Habit

-As the great peeps at Natural Resources Defense Council revealed from a four-year study, high priced bottled water isn’t necessarily safer than tap water, but we’re spending $4 billion dollars a year for it.
+As the great peeps at Natural Resources Defense Council revealed from a four-year study, high-priced bottled water isn’t necessarily safer than tap water, but we’re spending $4 billion dollars a year for it.
 If you’re concerned about contaminants in your tap water (and you should be), invest in a water filtration system for your home.
 You’ll not only drink healthier water and reduce plastic landfill waste – you’ll save money, too.
 Bottled water costs approx $1.22 per gallon while distillation systems and reverse osmosis systems typically cost between .35-.65 cents per gallon.
 Even better?
-A Berkey portable water filtration system which costs a mere 1.6 cents per gallon.
+A Berkey portable water filtration system costs a mere 1.6 cents per gallon.
 Now you can sip back and relax.